michael2012z/BitBible/markdown/KJV/files/1Chr.md

 15. The sons of Moses were, Gershom, and Eliezer.

-16. Of the sons of Gershom, Shebuel was the chief.Shebuel: also called, Shubael
+16. Of the sons of Gershom, Shebuel was the chief.

 17. And the sons of Eliezer were, Rehabiah the chief.
-And Eliezer had none other sons; but the sons of Rehabiah were very many.the chief: or, the firstvery many: Heb. highly multiplied
+And Eliezer had none other sons; but the sons of Rehabiah were very many.

-18. Of the sons of Izhar; Shelomith the chief.Shelomith: also called, Shelomoth
+18. Of the sons of Izhar; Shelomith the chief.

 19. Of the sons of Hebron; Jeriah the first, Amariah the second, Jahaziel the third, and Jekameam the fourth.